After writing my story, I decided to stop in at Cousin’s to try some raw food.

 Gallegos said he considered doing a raw meat diet initially, but settled on a plant-based diet.

-Bavarian said she had no interest in it.
+Bukowski said she had no interest in it.

 “My mom thinks I’m way too skinny now,” said Gallegos.
 “I try to make sure I eat enough calories, but it can be difficult.”

-“One of the struggles of the raw food diet is being able to maintain a healthy weight,” Bavarian said.
+“One of the struggles of the raw food diet is being able to maintain a healthy weight,” Bukowski said.
 “It’s great at first when the weight starts coming off, but I wonder if I will be able to level off at a healthy weight with enough nutrients.”

 Experts agree.
 Most raw food blogs and FAQ’s do suggest using organic supplements and antioxidants as it is challenging to eat enough plant-based food each day to achieve daily nutritional needs.